nikitoshina/ECON-623-Lab-2023/Week 3/RStudio-Setup.md

 5. In Editor Theme, select "Dracula"
 6. Click Apply

 Now let's install a cooler font with ligatures!
-Install fira-code: [https://github.com/tonsky/FiraCode/wiki/Installing](https://github.com/tonsky/FiraCode/wiki/Installing).
+Install fira-code: [https://github.com/tonsky/FiraCode/wiki/Installing](https://github.com/tonsky/FiraCode/wiki/Installing). **Restart** RStudio for the font to load.
 Then go back to Appearance, choose FiraCode, and hit apply.

 ## Install Packages
 An R package is a collection of useful functions, documentation, and data sets that can be used in your own R code after it is loaded.
 These packages typically focus on a specific task and make use of pre-written routines for various data science tasks.